ExperimentsWithCode/Center-For-Llamas/README.md

         * queried all v2 deployed pools
     * I have matched 113 / 122 gauges to convex choices
         * 9 remaining.
-        * several are cross chain, not ins cope.
+        * several are cross chain, not in scope.
 Many are USDC pairs and v2's.
-    * Some votes do not

 * Some curve tokens are just random contracts deployed by random EOAs like Frax USDC.
-    * This
+    * This requires custom mapping pool contract
 ___
 # Architecture
 Flask based website powered by Pandas Dataframes following a Model View Controler structure.